habjanlovro/mag-tag-parser/README.md

 `<name>.(<topology-a>.<tag-name>,<topology-b>.<tag-name>)` or
 `<name>.<topology-c>.<tag-name>`.

-#### Perimiter guards
+#### Perimeter guards

-The perimiter guards describe how the data coming in will be tagged and which data going out will be passed.
+The perimeter guards describe how the data coming in will be tagged and which data going out will be passed.

-The perimiter guard can be associated with a standard file descriptor or it can be associated with a file.
+The perimeter guard can be associated with a standard file descriptor or it can be associated with a file.
 Example of definition for standard file descriptor: